DNXLabs/terraform-aws-ecs-app-front/README.md

  - Certificate Amazon Resource Name (ARN) - Certificate for this app to use in CloudFront (US), must cover hostname.
  - Cloudwatch Log Groups

-In addition you have the option to create or not :
+In addition you have the option to create or not:

  - Cloudfront 500 Errors rate threshold
  - Simple Notification Service (SNS) topic United States (US) - Alarm topics to create and alert on metrics on US region
  - Cloudfront forward headers - Headers to forward to origin from CloudFront